nikop/steam-help/faqs/Windows Mixed Reality Setup.md

 [h5]Make sure your system meets the requirements:[/h5]The [requirements for Windows Mixed Reality headsets](https://support.microsoft.com/en-us/help/4039260/windows-10-mixed-reality-pc-hardware-guidelines) may differ from those of SteamVR.

-[section style=warning]PC requirements vary for available apps & content on Steam.
+PC requirements vary for available apps & content on Steam.
 Please see the minimum requirements per title.
 Additionally we've found that running SteamVR on a PC with a GTX 1070 video card (or equivalent) and an Intel Core i7 processor on the latest version of Windows works well with a broad range of SteamVR applications.

-If your PC does not meet these specs you won't be blocked from running Windows Mixed Reality for SteamVR however this may impact the performance and quality of the overall experience.[/section]
+If your PC does not meet these specs you won't be blocked from running Windows Mixed Reality for SteamVR however this may impact the performance and quality of the overall experience.

 You can also use the [SteamVR performance test](http://store.steampowered.com/app/323910/SteamVR_Performance_Test/) to see if your system is SteamVR ready.